Teaching Assistantship

 • TA must be available during times scheduled for the course's lectures, tutorial and labs.

 • As a TA, you must be available from the first day of the first month of the term until the last day of the last month of the term.
-Note that the end of the term extends past final exams.
-You may not leave early for vacation at the end of the term without permission of the instructor.
+TA responsibilities for the course may extend past final exam dates.
+Discuss with the course instructor what is required for dates and availability.

 • International students must have a valid study permit.
 You must ensure that the study permit has not expired or will not expire during the period of the teaching assistantship.
 Please see GSPA's update your immigration status website for more information regarding renewal of study permits or immigration status changes.

-If you are a new student and are considering becoming a TA we suggest waiting to your second or third term rather than in your first term when you are adjusting to the academic workload of graduate level courses.
-In addition, you are required to complete mandatory safety training course and ExpecTAtions that are offered once a term.
+If you are a new student and are considering becoming a TA, we suggest waiting until your second or third term rather than in your first term when you are adjusting to the academic workload of graduate-level courses.

 TA Time Commitments

-Duties will be assigned to you by the course instructor.
-Activities as a Teaching Assistantship vary course to course and may include marking deliverables and leading tutorials/labs.
+• Duties will be assigned to you by the course instructor.
+Activities as a Teaching Assistant vary course to course and may include marking deliverables and leading tutorials/labs.

-The Department of Systems Design offers full-time teaching assistantships, which are comprised of a maximum of 130hrs of work for the term with an average workload of 10hrs/week and half-time teaching assistantships, which are comprised of a maximum of 65hrs of work for the term with an average workload of 5hrs/week.
+• The Department of Systems Design Engineering offers full-time teaching assistantships, which are comprised of a maximum of 130 hours of work for the term with an average workload of 10 hours/week and half-time teaching assistantships, which are comprised of a maximum of 65 hours of work for the term with an average workload of 5 hours/week.

-Students should track their hours using the TA Time Allocation Form with the course instructor.
-Students are required to be available for the entire term to best support the activities of the course.
-Absences must be pre-approved by the course instructor before the term begins.
+• Students are required to be available for the entire term to best support the activities of the course.
+Absences must be pre-approved by the course instructor.

 TA Application System